Beginnerbakes

 Instructions

-2. In a large bowl, thoroughly combine rolled oats, plain flour, baking powder, ground ginger, ground cinnamon, mixed spice, and light brown sugar.
-Mix well to distribute evenly.
+2. In a large bowl, stir together the rolled oats, plain flour, baking powder, ginger, cinnamon, mixed spice, and light brown sugar until evenly combined.

-3. Gently warm unsalted butter, black treacle (or molasses), and whole milk in a small saucepan over low heat, stirring until the butter has melted and the mixture is smooth.
-Avoid boiling.
+3. Warm the butter, black treacle or molasses, and milk in a small saucepan over low heat, stirring until the butter melts and the mixture is smooth.
+Do not let it boil.

-4. Remove from heat and let the wet mixture cool for about 5 minutes until warm but not hot.
+4. Remove the saucepan from the heat and let the mixture cool for about 5 minutes, until warm but not hot.

 5. Lightly beat the egg in a small bowl, then stir it into the cooled treacle mixture.

-6. Pour the wet ingredients into the dry ingredients and gently mix with a wooden spoon or spatula just until combined.
-Keep the batter thick, sticky, and slightly lumpy without overmixing.
+6. Pour the wet ingredients into the dry ingredients and mix gently with a wooden spoon or spatula just until combined.
+The batter should be thick, sticky, and slightly lumpy.

-7. Transfer the batter to the prepared loaf tin and smooth the surface with the back of a spoon.
+7. Transfer the batter to the prepared loaf tin and smooth the top with the back of a spoon.

-8. Bake for 50 minutes to 1 hour.
-Check doneness by inserting a skewer into the center; it should come out with moist crumbs but no raw batter.
+8. Bake for 50 to 60 minutes, until a skewer inserted into the center comes out with moist crumbs but no raw batter.

-9. Allow the loaf to cool in the tin for 10 minutes before carefully transferring it to a wire rack to cool completely.
+9. Cool the loaf in the tin for 10 minutes, then transfer it to a wire rack to cool completely.

-10. For best texture and flavor, cover the cooled Parkin tightly and let it rest overnight before slicing and serving.
+10. For the best sticky texture and flavor, wrap the cooled loaf tightly and let it rest overnight before slicing.

 Frequently Asked Questions